Updated April 7, 2023

-Step 5: You arrive on the start menu and desktop shortcut preference screens.
-Let them be the default and keep clicking Next until you arrive at the Install button.
+Step 5: You arrive at the start menu and desktop shortcut preference screens.
+Let them be the default, and keep clicking Next until you arrive at the Install button.
 Click Install to begin the installation.

 Make sure you have an active internet connection throughout the installation process.

-Step 6: Click Finish to complete setup.
+Step 6: Click Finish to complete the setup.
 Now your local computer has Apache MySQL PHP installed.